 First, it must be understood that what is listed as the minimum requirements are not the same as what is listed as the recommended requirements.
 Minimum requirements indicate what we are considering to be the least powerful hardware setup to run Nitrux and still be able to use it without hurting the user experience that much.
 Yes, Nitrux could run in even lower-end hardware than what we list.
 However, the user experience would be utterly inadequate due to hardware limitations.

 Therefore the recommended requirements are so that the user experience of Nitrux is optimal and the minimum requirements are so that user experience of Nitrux to be good enough.
 We have also included a list of the hardware that we used to create these measurements.

-Why is there no support for 32-bit processors?
+Why is there no support for 32-bit processors in Nitrux?

 64-bit processors have been available for almost twenty years and EFI motherboards since nearly ten.
 We build Nitrux for the present and the future, not for the past.
 If you are running a 32-bit computer, we strongly recommend using other Linux or BSD distributions that focus on supporting this type of hardware.

-Will Nitrux support Legacy BIOS or MBR devices?
+Will Nitrux support MBR storage devices for initialization?